 - Detachable inner lid

 - A good quality inner coating

 - Simplicity of use

 The best high-end rice cooker

 As you search for the perfect rice cooker, you will come across dozens of reviews, each listing different top 5 models.
-My personal top choice is the Cuckoo Rice Maker.
+My personal top choice is the Cuckoo Rice Maker from Amazon.
 The higher price tag may cause you to think twice before buying one.
 Yet its versatility, quality and ability to produce perfect, flavorful jasmine rice every time make it worth every penny.

 Unlike a simple rice cooker, which may only be suitable to cook one kind of rice, the Cuckoo rice maker uses fuzzy logic technology.
 By using the different settings, you can select the type of rice you want to cook and leave the rest up to your rice cooker.